iNPUTmice/SecureConversation/README.md

 #### How do I debug Conversations

 If something goes wrong Conversations usually exposes very little information in the UI (other than the fact that something didn't work).
-However with adb (android debug bridge) you can squeeze some more information out of Conversations.
+However, with adb (android debug bridge) you can squeeze some more information out of Conversations.
-These information are especially useful if you are experiencing trouble with your connection or with file transfer.
+This information is especially useful if you are experiencing trouble with your connection or by file transfer.

-To use adb you have to connect your mobile phone to your computer with an USB cable and install `adb`.
-Most Linux systems have prebuilt packages for that tool.
-On Debian/Ubuntu for example it is called `android-tools-adb`.
+To use adb you have to connect your mobile phone to your computer with a USB cable and install `adb`.
+Most Linux systems have pre-built packages for that tool.
+On Debian/Ubuntu, for example, it is called `android-tools-adb`.

-Furthermore you might have to enable 'USB debugging' in the Developer options of your phone.
+Furthermore, you might have to enable 'USB debugging' in the Developer options of your phone.
 After that you can just execute the following on your computer:

     adb -d logcat -v time -s conversations